Lumen Review – plus Keto insights on their Garmin CIQ Metabolism Reporting Tool

 Using Lumen – Basic Usage From This Review

-Using the Lumen on a day-to-day basis is easy and I experienced no problem issues on that front in the preparation of this review.
+Using the Lumen on a day-to-day basis is easy and I experienced no usability issues in the preparation of this review.

 You must have the app open and paired to the Lumen device to take readings.
 Relax and sit comfortably.
 You might be prompted to take a reading at certain times during the day but you can just go ahead and press the ‘breath’ icon in the top left of the screen whenever you want.

 As you breathe in through the Lumen, you are guided through the process with visual and audio cues.
 Increasingly bigger concentric rings soon turn green, then you stop and hold your breath for 10 seconds.
 You breathe out constantly and a sliding ball on the bottom of the app screen helps you breathe out evenly.
 It’s easier than it sounds.

 You normally take 2 breaths and that takes about a minute.
 Your breath is then scored out of 5 where the LOWER number indicates more FAT being burnt in your body.
 You want to aim to burn fat most of the time if you can, the basic premise being that you get more aerobically fit and eat fewer carbs in order to do that.
 I found that Lumen told me I burnt carbs most after meals and also after more intense workouts.